-Even if your turnover is less then the exemption limit, you can register voluntarily under GST.
+Even if your turnover is less than the GST Registration limit, you can register voluntarily under GST.
 It has the following advantages:-

 Who is required to register under GST Act ?

-The model law of GST provides under the Schedule III for liability for registration under GST Act, which states that any supplier who carries on any business at any place in India and whose total turnover/sales exceeds the limit (Rs.
-9 lac for north east states or Rs.
-19 lac for other states) is liable to get himself registered under GST.
+- Every supplier is liable to get himself registered under this act who carries on any business at any place in India and whose total turnover/sales exceeds the limit (Rs.
+10 lakh for north east states or Rs.
+20 lakh for other states).

 The total turnover includes the following contents: